AsyncDisplayKit/Documentation/docs/_docs/layout2-layoutspec-types.md

 `ASWrapperLayoutSpec` is a simple `ASLayoutSpec` subclass that can wrap a `ASLayoutElement` and calculate the layout of the child based on the size set on the layout element.

 `ASWrapperLayoutSpec` is ideal for easily returning a single subnode from `-layoutSpecThatFits:`.
-Optionally, this subnode can have sizing information set on it (but not position.
-Use `ASAbsoluteLayoutSpec` if position is needed as well).
+Optionally, this subnode can have sizing information set on it.
+However, if you need to set a position in addition to a size, use `ASAbsoluteLayoutSpec` instead.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>